-Example 7: If, under the same circumstances, DELTA were a resident of State Z and the tax treaty between State Y and State Z did not include a similar provision, the activities performed by LAMBDA through its employees would not be taken into consideration in applying paragraph 3(b) to DELTA.
+Example 7: If, under the same circumstances, DELTA were a resident of State Z and the tax treaty between State Y and State Z did not include a similar provision, the activities performed by LAMBDA through its employees would not be taken into consideration in applying subparagraph b) to DELTA.
 In this case, the 183-day threshold would not be met as far as DELTA is concerned.
 As a result, the profits attributable to the activities performed by DELTA through its employees would not be attributable to a permanent establishment in State Y and State Y would not have the right to tax those profits even though it would have the right to tax the profits of LAMBDA.3

 12.7.
 Article 5(3)(b) addresses the situation of an enterprise that performs services in a Contracting State through employees or other personnel in relation to a particular project or to connected projects, and this over a substantial period of time.
-The 183-day threshold referred to in subparagraph 3(b) applies thus in relation to the enterprise and not in relation to the different employees or other personnel through which the activities are performed.
-A day will be taken into consideration for employees.

-3 In such case, the activities performed by DELTA through its employees would be taken into consideration in applying Article 5(3)(b) of its treaty with State X to LAMBDA, so that the 183-day threshold would be met as far as LAMBDA is concerned and LAMBDA would be deemed to have a permanent establishment in State Y. However, in accordance with Article 7 of that treaty, State Y would only have the right to tax LAMBDA on the profits attributable to the activities performed through its own employees and not the profits attributable to the activities performed by DELTA through its calculating the 183-day threshold provided, during that day, the enterprise performs its activities through, at least, one of its employees or other personnel or - if the antiabuse provision suggested in paragraph 5 above is included in the treaty - one of the employees or other personnel of an associated enterprise present in that State.
+The 183-day threshold referred to in subparagraph b) applies thus in relation to the enterprise and not in relation to the different employees or other personnel through which the activities are performed.
+A day will be taken into consideration for calculating the 183-day threshold provided, during that day, the enterprise performs its activities through, at least, one of its employees or other personnel or - if the anti-abuse provision suggested in paragraph 5 above is included in the treaty - one of the employees or other personnel of an associated enterprise present in that State.
 However, a day will count only as a single day regardless of how many employees or other personnel - of the enterprise itself or of an associated enterprise - are present in that State and performing services during that day.